Webhooks

 Testing the Webhook Integration

-On the main Integrations page, find the row under Notifications section corresponding to the Webhook notification target you just created.
+1. On the Integrations page, find the row under Notifications section corresponding to the Webhook notification target you just created

-Click the 3-dot menu on the righthand side and select Test Connectivity.
+1. Select the Webhook notification target or click 3-dot menu on the righthand side and select Test Connectivity

-This will send a test message to the webhook destination.
+1. This will send a basic test message to the webhook destination to confirm that connectivity is successful.
 The contents of the message will be:

 {